On Possible Indicators of Negative Selection in Germinal Centers: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the center for studies in Physics and Biology at Rockefeller University (B.O.-L.), as well as by NIH/NIAID grant R01AI119006 (G.V.).
+This research was supported by the Center for Studies in Physics and Biology at Rockefeller University (B.O.-L.).
 We thank Arup Chakraborty, Kevin O'Keffee, Daniel Abrams, and Juhee Pae for the helpful comments.